ucsb-cs148-f21/project-t03-fitnessguru/docs/DEPLOY.md

 VALUE: \<insert MONGO_URI here>
 2) KEY: REACT_APP_AUTH_CLIENT_ID
 VALUE: \<insert CLIENT_ID here>

+Note that you should create a new CLIENT_ID for the Heroku deployment, so revisit the earlier instructions.

 * Click Open app and copy the URL of the app
 * Go to this link: https://console.cloud.google.com/apis/credentials and find the Client ID for your app